HoneyDrive/HoneyDrive/src/metrics/README.md

 ### CarActionFilterTranslator

 The `CarActionFilterTranslator` class contains code to translate a text string into a `CarActionFilter` enum value.
-A `Map` is used to translate between the two data types.

 ### IActionListener